weaponsforge/my-phonebook/README.md

 ### Docker for Localhost Development

 1. Set up the environment variables for the `/client` and `/server` directories like mentioned in the [Manual Installation](#manual-installation) section, step no. 2.
-2. Verify that ports 3000 and 3001 are free because the client and server apps will use these ports.
+2. Verify that ports 3000 and 3001 are free because the client and server containers will use these ports.
 3. Stop current-running my-phonebook containers, if any.
    ```
    docker compose -f docker-compose.dev.yml down